hulsey314/Unjumble/README.md

-# Unscramble
+# Word Jumbler Solver
-Word Unscrambler - written in 15 minutes as a speed challenge against a relative to solve a newspaper scramble problem
+Word jumble solver, used to solve jumble 'colisa' in TN newspaper Now can attempt to solve a 2 word jumble